rahulmlokurte/CloudFormation2SAM/README.md

 # CloudFormation2SAM
-CloudFormation2SAM is an open-source tool that allows you to easily convert AWS CloudFormation templates to AWS Serverless Application Model (SAM) templates.
+CloudFormation2SAM is an open-source CLI tool that allows you to easily convert AWS CloudFormation templates to AWS Serverless Application Model (SAM) templates.
 Using CloudFormation2SAM, you can take advantage of SAM's streamlined syntax and simplified deployment model.
 Using CloudFormation2SAM, you can take advantage of SAM's streamlined syntax and simplified deployment model.
 Whether you're migrating an existing application or starting a new project from scratch, CloudFormation2SAM makes it easy to get started with serverless development on AWS.

 ## Features